shellicar/reference-foundation/README.md

 ### Use of OpenTelemetry

-The `useAzureMonitor` function from the Azure OpenTelemetry library is utilized for tracking other performance metrics and telemetry data.
+The `useAzureMonitor` function from the Azure OpenTelemetry library is utilised for tracking other performance metrics and telemetry data.
 This integration enables enhanced observability of the application.

 For more details on integrating Application Insights and Winston, refer to the official [Application Insights documentation][app-insights-overview] and [Winston documentation][winston].